souce/ctdb/README.md

 # ctdb

-ctdb is a simple key/value database, based on prefix-compressed trie.
+ctdb is a simple key/value database, based on compressed trie.

 Storage is append-only, written datas are never changed.